zadium/StargateRingTP.ossl/README.md

 ## Opensource Stargate ring teleporter ##

-Ground ring to teleport multiple avatars (only 5) to another position in the same region (another region in the future)[TODO]
+Ground ring to teleport multiple avatars (only 5) to another position in the same region oer another region

 Idea is based on idea "APN Ring Transporters (OSGrid/OpenSim) by Spectre Draconia and author: Warin Cascabel, April 2009"

 I rebuilt it from scratch the code and the mesh too, with better solution, I used sensor to catch avatars, rez a ring then send a message to that ring to teleport one avatar to the new position.

-Works only in one region but i will add cross regions by saving LM in notecard [TODO].
+Works in one region by adding multiple gates, it is auto detect it by gate names for cross regions, add a notecard with url of grids like

+    /My Region/128/64/25
+    hg.mygrid.com:8000/My Region/128/64/25
+    hop://hg.mygrid.com:8000/My Region/128/64/25
+    #hg.mygrid.com:8000/My Region/128/64/25     it commented

+do not use simicolone : for region links seperator

+	hg.mygrid.com:8000:My Region/128/64/25  wrong

+Some of grid do not allow hyper teleport or between regions, you can ask your admin to enabled it for you.

 ### Setup ###